jphruska/monarch_temporal_genomics/README.md

 #### genetic differentiation
 1) Pairwise time period FST calculation with winsfs view, realSFS fst index + stats.

+#### population_structure
+1) PCA with pcAngsd, admixture plot with ngsAdmix, and co-ancestry analyses with finestructure.
+PCA and admixture analyses use thinned dataset (> 100 bp distance) and co-ancestry uses an unthinned dataset.

 #### genetic_diversity_pi
 1) Nucleotide diversity of 9 randomly sampled individuals per period, calculated with realSFS saf2theta and thetaStat do_stat.